1001 Nunakal: Plot

 After a fire breaks out in a flat in Al Khobar, Rajesh, his wife Soumya, their children, and Mujeeb and his pregnant wife Salma, temporarily move into their friends Vinay and Divya's house.
 While staying at Vinay's house, Mujeeb and Rajesh are in the process of moving to another hotel.
 The next day, Elvin arrives at Vinay's residence for new passports for Rajesh and Mujeeb's families.
 When Elvin asks Salma for their photos for new passports, she checks the bag Mujeeb has brought.
 She gets a girl's photo from it and has no idea who it is.
 Indu works as a maid in Vinay's home.
 Anil, her husband, works for a company and is experiencing financial difficulties.
 He must repay money to his manager or risk losing his job.

 While seeing a matrimonial commercial, Vinay tells everyone about how he and Divya eloped and married ten years ago.
-Divya then tells everyone that following day is their tenth wedding anniversary.
+Divya then tells everyone that the following day is their tenth wedding anniversary.
 When everyone sits down for dinner, Mujeeb mentions that they would be departing the next day.
-But Vinay suggests that they leave only after attending their anniversary party.
+But Vinay insists that they leave only after attending their anniversary party.
 After the meal, Salma questions Mujeeb about the girl's photo and Mujeeb claims he knows nothing about the girl.
-Divya wishes to invite Joffy and Aleena to the party.
+Divya wishes to invite Joffy and Aleena to Vinay's party.
 Vinay agrees and suggests they should also call Vakeel.
 Meanwhile, Anil's manager demands that the money be returned within two days.
-Anil asks Shaleel to return the money he gave him and gets angry with Shaleel, who says that his financial situation is not good.
+Anil asks Shaleel to return the money he gave him and gets angry with Shaleel when he expresses his inability to repay due to his financial situation.

 Joffy and Aleena arrive at Vinay's house bearing a wedding anniversary cake.
 Elvin also attends the party with his wife, Benzy.
 Anil contacts Indu and requests to borrow some money.
-But she is unable to ask for money in the midst of the weeding anniversary.
+But she is unable to ask for money in the midst of the wedding anniversary.
 After Vakeel's arrival, everyone celebrates the wedding anniversary by cutting the cake.
 Rajesh inquires about the gift from Vinay.
 Soon, he gifts Divya a pricey Rolex watch.
 Aleena looks at the price of the watch on her phone and tells everyone.
 Anil, who is forced to return the money to his manager, calls Indu again.
 But she is helpless.
-While everyone is having a nice time at the party, Jayan and Lakshmi's divorce is the topic of talk.
+While everyone is having a nice time at the party, Jayan and Lakshmi's divorce is being discussed.
 Vakeel says that their marriage ended because Lakshmi lied.
 He then challenges everyone to reveal a lie they have told each other.
 But only Aleena and Salma express interest.
 Elvin suggests that they continue once the food has been prepared.
 Joffy starts the game by revealing a lie he told Aleena before their marriage.
 Following Joffy's turn, Aleena discloses a lie she told him.
 Next, Benzy reveals a truth she has been hiding from Elvin.
-Hearing that, Elvin goes outside sad.
+Elvin becomes dejected and goes outside.
 When everyone heads out, Indu steals the watch and tells Anil about it.